 Through our collaborative efforts, TCIN-H has helped bring to our region, and promotes the following initiatives and programs.

 Greater Houston Area Regional Resources to find or publish outdoor activities:

 Keep reading to learn more and become involved!
 If you have other ideas on advancing our mission to get all children outside or would like to be added to TCIN-H emailings, please contact Becky Luman (firstname.lastname@example.org).

-Led by the Mayor’s Office of Education, CCCN-H identified six strategies to plan and implement actions to advance our vision to ensure every child and their family live in a complete community, experiencing adventure daily through connection to abundant, healthy, biodiverse nature simply by walking to school, commuting to work, operating their business, exercising for health and wellness, or relaxing and playing in their own neighborhood.
-Each strategy has been explored by stakeholders through working groups, chaired by members of our community.
+Led by the Mayor’s Office of Education, CCCN-H identified six strategies to plan and implement actions to advance our vision.
+They include ensuring every child and their family live in a complete community, are experiencing adventure daily through connections to abundant, healthy, and bio-diverse nature simply by walking to school, commuting to work, are operating their business, are exercising for health and wellness, or are relaxing and playing in their own neighborhood.
+Each strategy has been explored by stakeholders through working groups and chaired by members of our community.
 Everyone is welcome to join in; please contact the leads, below, to learn how you can get plugged in.

 Contact: Brandon Denton, CCCN-H Lead, Mayor’s Office of Education (email@example.com)

 HERE in Houston is a one-stop shop for classroom and informal educators, Texas Master Naturalists, Scout leaders, looking to teach about the environment of the Houston-Galveston Region.
 HERE provides resources to connect educators; plan outdoor and virtually wild field trips; acquire and share nature- and place-based curriculum; borrow nature education trunks; and find fabulous places for children and their families to learn and play in nature!